the-qa-company/docs-content/docs/introduction.md

 ---
 id: doc0
-title: 'QAnswer: A Platform to Access RDF Data via Natural Language'
+title: 'Welcome to QAnswer!'
 sidebar_label: Introduction
 sidebar_position: 1
 slug: /
 ---
+**A Platform to Access RDF Data and text documents via Natural Language**

-Welcome to QAnswer!
-QAnswer is a Question Answering platform, i.e., a platform that allows to make your RDF data accessible via natural language.
+QAnswer is a Question Answering platform, i.e., a platform that allows to find answers accross your data.
+It makes your RDF data accessible via natural language.
 It is a combination of semantic technologies, information retrieval and machine learning techniques.
 This makes QAnswer the first AI driven platform to query your RDF data in natural language.

-Check here for more information about the [features](/#features) of QAnswer.
+You can now, also search accross a collection of documents!

 Go ahead to start using QAnswer!